gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

   - CPU: Quad-core ARM\ |reg| Cortex-A53

-    - The deivce tree in the official kernel seems to indicate that the CPU can clock up to 1.5GHz
+    - The device tree in the official kernel seems to indicate that the CPU can clock up to 1.5 GHz
   - GPU - ARM\ |reg| Mali 450MP4

     - HDMI 2.0 support for 4k @ 60Hz